 Electrical Install for Remodel

 Despite how mysterious and dangerous electrical work may seem, it's often one of the simpler aspects of home remodeling.
 In essence, an electrical system is just a bunch of wires snaking through the house's structure, connecting at one end to fixtures, receptacles (outlets) and switches and at the other end to the breaker box.
 And unlike plumbing drains and structural assemblies like walls and roofs, wiring is flexible, in more ways than just being bendy.
 One thing about electrical installation that's not flexible is the local building code.
-It must be followed to the letter, whether you're adding an outlet to your workshop or completely renovating your kitchen.
+It must be followed to the letter, whether you're adding an outlet to your workshop, in the process of determining a dishwasher installation cost, or completely renovating your kitchen.